pletzer/cylc_mahuika/README.md

 mkdir -p mysuites/hello
 ```

+In cylc, a set of processing jobs is called a suite.
 Each cylc suite expects a file `suite.rc`:
 ```
 cat > mysuites/hello/suite.rc << EOF
 [meta]